Wafelack/pork/readme.md

 Pork is a minimalistic alternative to `sudo` and `doas` that is meant to be simple and secure, therefore, its codebase fits under 120 SLOC to keep a clear and understandable code.

-**Disclaimer: This hasn't received any security audit yet, the author is not responsible of any potential security problems occuring because of this program.
+**Disclaimer: This hasn't received any security audit yet, the author is not responsible of any potential problem occuring because of this program.
 You use it at your own risk.**

 Configuration
 -----------